andmkent/andmkent.github.io/_src/posts/2015-09-15-typesetting-with-plt-redex.md

 [Atomic rewriters](http://docs.racket-lang.org/search/index.html?q=with-atomic-rewriter)
 will get us part of the way there.
-They allow us to rewrite symbols with strings, and things like subscripts are preserved just the way we would hope:
+They allow us to rewrite symbols with provided strings (or thunks returning picts), and things like subscripts are preserved just the way we would hope:

 ```racket
 (with-atomic-rewriter